 In addition, the freezing temperatures will deflate the tire pressure a little which gives less resistance to the weight that’s being pushed down on it.

 Gaskets and seals are already at risk not being used during the long winter months.
-If you keep your motorcycle outside for the winter and don’t change the oil beforehand, the old/used oil has potential corrosive properties in it because of it’s usage.
-The corrosive elements could break down the gaskets and seals over time which will cause leaks when you go to start your motorcycle.
+If you keep your motorcycle outside for the winter and don’t change the oil beforehand, the old/used oil has potential to gum up oil passages because of the impurities.

 Normally, regularly used gaskets and seals would be able to combat this.
 But since your motorcycle is most likely remaining dormant throughout the winter months, those gaskets and seals aren’t being heated up and stretched and may become slightly brittle already.